bcorfman/ryestart/README.md

     make install      # installs project files only.
 No development toolking. make run          # prints "Hello World" as a sample make test         # tests that "Hello World" is printed make lint         # automatically orders imports and fixes code issues with Ruff.
+                      # Linting is customized in pyproject.toml
-Customize in pyproject.toml. make format       # automatically formats your code with Ruff.
-Customize in pyproject.toml.
+    make format       # Automatically formats your code and imports with Ruff.
+                      # Formatting is customized in pyproject.toml.

 ## Directory structure